-While having been in existence for some time, many aspects of the corporate governance debate in Denmark remain topical and important and focus, inter alia, on: (i) diversity and gender issues with respect to the composition of the board of directors as, e.g., traditionally there have been relatively few women on the boards of directors of Danish listed companies; (ii) independence of the board of directors; (iii) remuneration policy of the management board and the board of directors; (iv) the duties of the board of directors in connection with a public takeover bid; (v) the impact of corporate social responsibility; (vi) risk-taking with particular focus on remuneration as well as the board of directors' duties in insolvency situations; and (vii) shareholder activism e.g. in the form of increased participation in general meetings, including the increased number of shareholder proposals and statements at general meetings and the increased focus on associations formed by minority shareholders trying to voice their interests in the most efficient manner.
+While having been in existence for some time, many aspects of the corporate governance debate in Denmark remain topical and important and focus, inter alia, on: (i) diversity (in terms of among other things qualifications, age, international experience and gender issues) with respect to the composition of the board of directors, e.g. focus on how to increase the traditionally relatively low number of women on the boards of directors of Danish listed companies; (ii) independence of the board of directors; (iii) transparency in terms of disclosure of the remuneration granted to each member of the management board and the board of directors including preparation of remuneration policies; (iv) the duties of the board of directors in connection with a public takeover bid; (v) the impact of corporate social responsibility; (vi) risk-taking with particular focus on remuneration as well as the board of directors' duties in insolvency situations; (vii) nomination committees in respect of election of members of the board of directors and assessment of existing members of the board of directors; and (viii) shareholder activism e.g. in the form of an increased number of shareholder proposals and statements at general meetings and the practical implications for the companies as a result thereof, shareholder activism e.g. in the form of increased focus on associations formed by minority shareholders trying to voice their interests in the most efficient manner, and shareholder activism, e.g. in the form of the need to promote shareholder activism and how to address the increasing role which Proxy Advisors make up in shareholder decisions, including the need to enhance the transparency of the operation and activities of such advisors.
+Proxy Advisors such as Institutional Shareholder Services Inc. (ISS) and Glass, Lewis & Co. provide corporate governance advice in the form of publication of voting policies and manage the complete proxy voting needs for foreign shareholders in Danish listed companies.

-In particular, obligations and sufficient qualifications of and remuneration to members of the management board and the board of directors in the financial sector are subject to substantial interest and increased regulatory focus.
+In particular, obligations and sufficient qualifications of, and remuneration to, members of the management board and the board of directors in the financial sector, are subject to substantial interest and increased regulatory focus.

-New legislation came into force with effect from 1 April 2013 aiming at equalising the gender composition at management levels by requiring that larger companies, including listed companies, should set specific targets and implement a policy in order to achieve a greater balance between men and women at management level.
-The new rules require the company to set target figures for the proportion of the underrepresented gender in the board of directors (no quota is imposed) and that a policy is drawn up to increase the proportion of the underrepresented gender in the other management levels.
-The affected companies must include a statement in their annual report for financial years starting 1 January 2013 describing the company's gender policy and reporting the target figures and current status.
+New legislation came into force with effect from 1 April 2013 aiming at equalising the gender composition at management levels by requiring that larger companies, including listed companies, should set specific targets and implement a policy in order to achieve a greater balance between men and women in the supreme governing body as well as at the company's other management levels.
+The rules require the company to set target figures for the proportion of the underrepresented gender in the board of directors (no quota is imposed) and that a policy is drawn up to increase the proportion of the underrepresented gender in the other management levels.
+The affected companies must include a statement in their annual report for financial years starting from 1 January 2013, describing the company's gender policy and reporting the target figures and current status.
+Alternatively, the reporting may be made on the company's website or a supplementary report to the annual report if reference thereto is made.
 If the target figures have not been met, the company must provide an explanation.
+New guidelines issued by the Danish Business Authority are to be released during the course of March 2016, and entail an easing of the said rules.